WILFRID (WILFRED) MAY 1888–1917

 Age 2, living at Carlton Lodge, Carlton on Trent, Notts with father Daniel, 51, maltster, mother Sarah Hannah, 40, brothers Dan, 9, Eustace Harry, 7, and servants Annie Moorley and Fanny Priscilla Batty.

-Wilfrid, age 22, was now a bank clerk, still living at Carlton on Trent with father Daniel, mother Sarah, brother Eustace and servants Mary and Elizabeth Longmate.
+Age 22, a bank clerk, living at Carlton on Trent with father Daniel, mother Sarah, brother Eustace and servants Mary and Elizabeth Longmate.
 The house had nine rooms.

 Rank: Private (Rifleman)